 Here is a tricky thing about domain names, most people do not report the sales publicly.
 In addition, they come and go each day, some reaching millions of dollars.
 However, some of the biggest sales have been made public throughout the years, including that of CarInsurance.com, according to GoDaddy.
 Imagine paying this much for an Internet domain name.

 Neiman Marcus Limited Edition Fighter: $11 million

 Only 45 of these motorcycles exist.
 They have a carbon-fiber frame, while other important features are titanium.
 It reaches 190 miles per hour, and the first sold for $110,000.
-However, many enthusiasts love the its body and the overall design, as the body is carved from a single piece of metal, making it that more special.
-They are price possessions for their owners, and highly sought.
+However, many enthusiasts love their body and the overall design, as the body is carved from a single piece of metal, making it that more special.
+They are price possessions for their owners and highly sought.
 Neiman Marcus explained back in the day, “it’s our street-legal sci-fi dream come to life.”

 Wittelsbach – Graaf diamond: $80 million

 This deep-blue diamond was found in India in the 17th century and was first owned by King Philip IV of Spain.
 Since then, it has changed many hands and owners.
 In 2008, Christie’s London auctioned this amazing 35.36-carat diamond, and it was Laurence Graff of Graff Diamonds who won the bidding war offering $24,311,191.
 As he was unhappy with its “25 flaws and numerous chips and scratches, a result of its multiple setting changes over the past 360+ years,” he decided to recut the piece into a new, 31.06-carat diamond.
 Interesting decision.